 For more than two millennia, people have understood that food has medicinal uses.
 It’s a tougher sell in today’s pharmaceutical-powered world, but many of the cures we long for are as close as the end of our fork.
 Food, in the view of many health experts, is the ultimate drug.

 That’s a whopper of a to-do list, and a healthy diet keeps things on track.
-“The body makes 2 million new cells every second,” says John La Puma, MD, coauthor of Chef MD’s Big Book of Culinary Medicine (Crown, 2008).
+“The body makes 2 million new cells every second,” says John La Puma, MD, coauthor of Chef MD’s Big Book of Culinary Medicine.
 “It either gets those nutrients from what you eat or steals them from places where you can’t afford to lose them, like bone.”

 And, no, a handful of supplements won’t cut it.
 The long-term benefits of supplements are still questionable, and no one really understands how nutrients work together, making isolated supplements a poor substitute.
 “We’ve identified roughly 10 percent of the nutrients our bodies need,” says La Puma.
 “The other 90 percent are still a mystery.”
-(For more on supplements, see “The Whole Thing” in the March 2008 archives.)
+(For more on supplements, see “The Whole Thing”.)

 The best bet is to fuel up on fresh whole foods, so your body doesn’t break down.
 In fact, there’s a type of food to counter nearly every challenge your body faces.